alertmanager/alert_manager/README.md

 ## Known Issues
 - Default e-mail templates are not saved correctly in the KV store
 	- **Workaround**: Go to E-Mail Settings and click "Save Templates" once.
 This step will copy the default template configuration to the KV store.
+- Trend indicators in the Incident Posture dashboard are fixed to the timerange earliest=-48h latest-24h

 ## License
 - **This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.**